treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

 ## Figure S2

-1. Proportion of colour-banded males observed in each plumage category during the three years of the study.
+a\.
+Proportion of colour-banded males observed in each plumage category during the three years of the study.
 A single male can be represented in multiple plumage categories within a year if he was observed moulting into ornamented plumage. b.
 Proportion of behavioural observations each year conducted on the three plumage categories.

 ``` r
 year_unique_males <- RBFW %>%